TLeonardUK/TLeonardUK.github.io/_posts/2022-06-02-reverse-engineering-dark-souls-3-networking-part-2.md

 Well this one requires a bit more investigation of the exe in ghidra.

 If we look around at the code the Nauru namespace references, you will see a lot of RTTI references to types such as "MessageLite".
-A quick google search will show us that these types are part of Protobuf, googles structured data serialization format.
+A quick google search will show us that these types are part of Protocol Buffers (typically shortened to Protobuf), google's structured data serialization format.
 And if we look even further we will a couple of namespaces (Frpg2RequestMessage and Frpg2PlayerData) that contain a whole lot of types with MessageLite related functions in their virtual function table.

 [![Ghidra Showing Protobuf](/assets/images/posts/ds3os_2/ghidra_protobuf_requests.png)](/assets/images/posts/ds3os_2/ghidra_protobuf_requests.png)

-Protobuf works by having a compiler that generates compilable code for a specific language, that will serialize protobuf data structures.
+Protobuf works by having its own compiler that generates compilable code for a specific language, this code is then capable of serializing protobuf data structures.
 These data structures are defined in a language-neutral .proto files that look something like this:

 ```protobuf
 message Person {